Grey-headed chickadee

-The grey-headed chickadee or Siberian tit (Poecile cinctus), formerly Parus cinctus, is a passerine bird in the tit family Paridae.
+The grey-headed chickadee or Siberian tit (Poecile cinctus) is a passerine bird in the tit family Paridae.
 It is a widespread resident breeder throughout subarctic Scandinavia and the northern Palearctic, and also into North America in Alaska and the far northwest of Canada.
 It is a conifer specialist.
 It is resident, and most birds do not migrate.
-Curiously (with respect to its name), the bird has no grey on its head, which is black, white, and brown.

 It is a fairly large tit, 13.5–14 cm long with a weight of 11–14.3 g.
 The head is dark brown with white cheeks, the mantle brown, the wing feathers blackish with pale fringes, and the underparts whitish with pale brown flanks.